abylayzhumekenov/inv/README.md

 # inv

-C program for sparse matrix inversion
+C program for selected inversion of sparse precision matrices in latent Gaussian models

-Currently computes only the diagonal of the inverse
+The latent Gaussian model are hierarchical Bayesian models

+$$
+    something
+$$

 ## Compile